risvanthkm/SYSAD_TASK1/README.md

 - Automated monitoring of basher directory disk usage with removal of files exceeding **5 MB**
 - Scheduled execution via cron every **5 minutes on Friday and Saturday**
-- Logging with file sizes and timestamps
+- Logging the metadata of deleted files
 - Prevents `.bashrc` and `.avatar.txt` from being deleted

 ### Leaderboard